Trip Details

 • 4126m

-This is second day for acclimatization at Shey Gompa.
-Gompa is monastery.
+This is the second day of acclimatization at Shey Gompa.
+Gompa is a monastery.
 We spend this day exploring sacred historical Shep Gompa from 1665 and the Shey Village.
-We go round the village and the gompa and have an incredible insights into authentic Buddhist and Bon Po cultural highlights.
+We go around the village and the gompa and have incredible insights into authentic Buddhist and Bon Po cultural highlights.
 You will have both rest and amazing exploration today at Shey Gompa.

 • BF/Lunch/Dinner